 - Favorite pen (Mine is the Bic Round Stic)

-- Favorite highlighter (Mine is the Bic brite liner)
+- Yellow highlighter (Mine is the Bic brite liner)

-- Favorite black marker (Mine is a Bic Mark it or a Sharpie)
+- Black marker (Mine is a Bic Mark it or a Sharpie)

 The Becky Higgins’ To-Do List Method